About Eglet Mtengwa Nyabvure - Pindula, Local Knowledge

 Personal Details

-Eglet Mtengwa Nyabvure was born in Mberengwa District, Midlands Province, but is based in the Netherlands.[2]
+Eglet Mtengwa Nyabvure was born in Mberengwa District, Midlands Province, in a family of five girls.
+She is based in the Netherlands.[2]

 She is married to Taku and the couple has two children, Nokutenda Talecia and Enour Taku Jr.[3]